quist00/carpentries.org/_posts/2022/09/2022-09-14-ec-elections.md

 ### Council-elected Members

 Council-elected positions are chosen by the Executive Council.
 Three council-elected positions are open for the 2023 Executive Council.
 Anyone may nominate someone for council-elected positions, and the nominee does not need to be previously affiliated with The Carpentries to serve in these positions.
 The Executive Council will contact candidates nominated for Council-elected positions to ensure they are prepared to serve if elected.
 Nominate someone for a Council-elected position using [this form](https://forms.gle/ies6yWKRiFfmLwEg7).

+### Open member positions and closing date for the nomination

+The term of the following current Executive Council members ends:
+- Aleksandra Nenadic (community elected)
+- Sarah Stevens (community elected)
+- John Chodacki (council elected)
+- Michael Smith(council elected)
+- Masami Yamaguchi (council elected)

+The following are the returning EC members in the last year for their term:
+- Konrad Förstner (community elected)
+- Yanina Bellini Saibene (community elected)
+- Annajiat Alim Rasel (council elected)

 Nominations for both Community-elected and Council-elected positions close on **Monday October 17, 2022**, Anywhere on Earth (AoE).